 Haml was created by Hampton Catlin, the author of the original implementation.
 However, Hampton doesn't even know his way around the code anymore and now just occasionally consults on the language issues.

-Nathan Weizenbaum was for many years the primary developer and architect of the “modern” Ruby implementation of Haml.
-His hard work endlessly answering forum posts, fixing bugs, refactoring, finding speed improvements, writing documentation, and implementing new features is what has kept the project alive.
+Natalie Weizenbaum was for many years the primary developer and architect of the "modern" Ruby implementation of Haml.
+Her hard work endlessly answering forum posts, fixing bugs, refactoring, finding speed improvements, writing documentation, and implementing new features is what has kept the project alive.

 Haml's branding and design were contributed by Nick Walsh.